europeana/search/collections_aliasing/testing/README.md

 The version of SolrMeter used here is the [application](https://github.com/idealista/solrmeter) extended by [idealista](https://github.com/idealista) to accommodate SolrCloud.

-Running SolrMeter is easy - simply:
+Running SolrMeter is easy - simply clean, compile, and jar the application, and then:

 `cd solrmeter/target`